learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Flask.md

 Prior to learning about Flask, you will need basic knowledge regarding the following:

 - [Python](https://www.python.org/): Python is a highly popular, high level general purpose programming language.
+This is essential because Flask is built on Python and is a Python framework.
-- [Web Frameworks](https://deepsource.io/glossary/web-framework/): Software frameworks/libraries that help developers write software that runs on the web.
+- [Web Frameworks](https://deepsource.io/glossary/web-framework/): Web frameworks are software frameworks/libraries that help developers write software that runs on the web.
+Basic knowledge is essential to understanding what Flask provides the user and what to expect from Flask.

 ## Introduction